Morecambe Bay’s Spookiest Spots

 Legend also tells of a secret passageway underneath the building that smugglers used to bring goods in from the coast.
 Some legends say that there is still treasure waiting down there, for those brave enough to find it!

 |The marshes around Bolton-le-Sands are reputedly haunted by a bride named Matilda who was deflowered by the local lord on the eve before her wedding.
 Devastated by the experience the next day she donned her wedding dress and disappeared out into the bay, never to be seen again.
 Her ghostly image, apparently still holding up the hem of her wedding dress to keep it out of the mud, can be seen roaming along the marshes.
 Despite her fiancé hiring an assassin to avenge her death, her spirit still cannot settle.

 Haggs Wood – Silverdale

-These days the viewing station has been restored and offers stunning views along the lake as well as a rather nice tea shop.
+These days the viewing station has been restored and offers stunning views along the lake.

 Article Images by Steve Pipe